How to Explore the Jonathan Run Trail at Ohiopyle State Park

 Head right for the longer loop that will lead past the parking lot to the Sugar Run Trail, which leads back to the Jonathan Run Trail over 1.6 miles.

 Returning to the Jonathan Run Trail over a few hundred yards, you’ll then be able to finish the last mile of the hike at the original trailhead.
-This route probably covers over 5 miles.
+This route covers over 5 miles.

 The shorter version, covering around 4 miles, would involve turning around and retracing your steps from Sugar Run Falls, back along the GAP and Jonathan Run trails.